KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 ### Key Differences: A/B vs Canary
 * **Canary Deployment**: Focuses on safe rollout of a new version to detect issues early
 * **A/B Deployment**: Aims to compare performance metrics between two different versions

-## Versioning, Branching, and Metrics

-### Semantic Versioning (SemVer)
-Semantic Versioning (SemVer) is a widely adopted versioning scheme that gives meaning to version numbers.
-Its primary goal is to help manage dependencies and avoid "dependency hell".
-A version number is specified in a `MAJOR.MINOR.PATCH` format.

-- **MAJOR (e.g., 1.0.0 -> 2.0.0)**: Incremented when you make incompatible API changes (i.e., a breaking change).
-- **MINOR (e.g., 1.1.0 -> 1.2.0)**: Incremented when you add functionality in a backward-compatible manner.
-- **PATCH (e.g., 1.1.1 -> 1.1.2)**: Incremented when you make backward-compatible bug fixes.

-Additionally, pre-release labels (e.g., `1.0.0-alpha.1`) or build metadata (e.g., `1.0.0+20130313144700`) can be appended.
-Using SemVer makes releases predictable and communicates the nature of changes to users.

-### Branching Strategies
-A branching strategy is a set of rules that defines how a team uses branches in a version control system like Git.
-A consistent strategy is key to managing complexity and collaboration.

-*   **GitFlow**:
-    *   A robust and structured model with long-running branches: `main` (for production releases) and `develop` (for integration).
-    *   **Supporting branches**:
-        *   `feature/*`: Branched from `develop` for new features.
-Merged back into `develop`.
-        *   `release/*`: Branched from `develop` to prepare for a new production release.
-Allows for bug fixes and final testing.
-Merged into both `main` and `develop`.
-        *   `hotfix/*`: Branched from `main` to quickly patch production issues.
-Merged into both `main` and `develop`.
-    *   **Best for**: Projects with scheduled release cycles.

-*   **GitHub Flow**:
-    *   A simpler, lightweight strategy centered around the `main` branch, which is always deployable.
-    *   **Process**: Create a feature branch from `main`, open a Pull Request when ready, and merge back into `main` after review and successful CI checks for immediate deployment.
-    *   **Best for**: Projects that practice Continuous Delivery and deploy frequently.

-*   **Trunk-Based Development**:
-    *   All developers work on a single branch called the "trunk" (`main`).
-Changes are integrated in small, frequent batches.
-Feature flags are often used to hide incomplete features.
-    *   **Best for**: Experienced teams with strong automated testing and CI practices.

-#### Applying Versioning with Branching (GitFlow Example)
-- The `develop` branch might have `-SNAPSHOT` or `-dev` versions (e.g., `1.2.0-SNAPSHOT`).
-- When a `release` branch is created (e.g., `release/1.2.0`), the `-SNAPSHOT` suffix is removed.
-- When the release is ready, the `release/1.2.0` branch is merged into `main` and tagged with the version number (e.g., `v1.2.0`).
-It's also merged back to `develop`.
-- The `develop` branch is then updated to the next minor version snapshot (e.g., `1.3.0-SNAPSHOT`).

-### DORA Metrics
-DORA (DevOps Research and Assessment) metrics are four key metrics used to measure the performance of a software delivery process.
-High-performing teams consistently score well on these.

-1.  **Deployment Frequency**: How often an organization successfully releases to production.
-(Elite: On-demand, multiple times a day).
-2.  **Lead Time for Changes**: The time it takes to get a commit into production.
-(Elite: Less than one hour).
-3.  **Change Failure Rate**: The percentage of deployments that cause a failure in production.
-(Elite: 0-15%).
-4.  **Time to Restore Service**: How long it takes to recover from a failure in production.
-(Elite: Less than one hour).

 ## GitHub Actions: CI/CD Automation

 GitHub Actions allows you to automate your software development workflows directly within your GitHub repository.
 It's commonly used for Continuous Integration (CI) and Continuous Delivery (CD).